Bieber, California

-Bieber (formerly Chalk Ford) is an unincorporated community in Lassen County, California.
+Bieber (formerly Chalk Ford) is an unincorporated community in Lassen County, California, United States.
 It is located on the Pit River, 55 mi north-northwest of Susanville, at an elevation of 4124 ft Its population is 266 as of the 2020 census, down from 312 from the 2010 census.
 For statistical purposes, the United States Census Bureau has defined Bieber as a census-designated place (CDP).
 The ZIP Code is 96009.
 The community is inside area code 530.

 History

 The settlement sprang up at the Pit River ford in 1877.
 The first post office at Bieber opened in 1877.

 It was named for Nathan Bieber, a local shopkeeper.
 It was a major junction between the Great Northern and Western Pacific railroads for north–south traffic, now owned by BNSF Railway.